Homicide teen Ariki Rigby remembered as 'beautiful, energetic, bright-eyed'

 Several bunches of flowers have been laid over recent days where Ariki's body was found.
 Red and black balloons have also been tied to a pole in the car park.

-Yesterday morning, a patched Mongrel Mob member was parked up next to the spot where the car containing her was dumped and torched.
+Yesterday morning, a patched Mongrel Mob member was parked next to the spot where the car containing her body was dumped and torched.

 Ariki is a former student of Whanganui Girls' College.